DeanDodds/milestoneProject3/README.md

 ### Recipe page, profile and favourites
 - 1 x hero image
-- 1 x default image incase user does not link a image to there recipe
+- 1 x default image incase user does not link an image to their recipe

 ### About page
 - 1 x hero image